 (e) During the Adjustment Period, Seller shall comply in all material respects with all applicable statutes, ordinances, rules and regulations relating to the ownership and operation of the Assets.

-(f) If required by regulation to do so, on or before ten (10) business days after execution of this Agreement Seller in cooperation with Purchaser (and Purchaser in cooperation with Seller) shall prepare at Purchaser’s expense and submit to the Department of Justice and Federal Trade Commission the notification and report form required for the transactions contemplated by this Agreement pursuant to the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (“HSR Act”).
+(f) Seller shall promptly notify Purchaser of any development causing a breach of Seller representations and warranties.

-(g) Seller shallpromptly take such commercially reasonable actions necessary to obtain and deliver at Closing allmaterial third party consents which are required to consummate the transactions contemplated hereby.
-Purchaser shall use commercially reasonable efforts to promptly identify to Seller any such third party consents of which it becomes aware prior to Closing.
+(g) Seller shall obtain and deliver at Closing all third party consents which are required to consummate the transactions contemplated hereby at Seller’s sole cost and expense.

 6.03 Compliance with Conditions Precedent.
 Each Party shall use its reasonable best efforts to cause the conditions precedent set forth in Section 7.03 and 7.04, applicable to such Party, to be fulfilled and satisfied as soon as practicable but in any event prior to Closing.